Industrial Engineering

 Compulsory elective modules: 1 non-technical specialization module

-Labs/project work: 2 specialist labs (including 1 from the selected specialization) or 1 project
+Labs/project work: 2 advanced labs (including 1 from the chosen specialization) or 1 project

 Industrial internship: specialist internship (6 weeks)